“She successfully negotiated for her life’s happiness.” - Stuart Diamond, Getting More: How You Can Negotiate to Succeed in Work and Life

 Nassim Taleb coined the term anti-fragility as “beyond resilience or robustness.
 The resilient resists shocks and stays the same; the anti-fragile gets better.”

 My first role at Toptal was on their growth team.
 Our mandate was vague, but extremely straight-forward: “grow revenue up and to the right”.
-We were trained to distribute risk and find opportunity where others weren’t expecting.
-Iterate until something worked, and then double down.
+We were trained to distribute risk and find opportunity where others weren’t expecting; to iterate until something worked, and then double down.
 As I learned to experiment effectively, I found parallels between my role in scaling the company and my ability to scale myself.

 That concept took on a life of its own and is still evolving.
 But there have been two big pillars of this evolution so far: regret minimization and persistent skill acquisition.